etamity/dashpad/README.md

         tooltip: Please input your password
 ```

-Also you can specify `col` props in child components
+Also we can specify `col` props in child components

 ```yaml
 Row: